 What if my controlled burn location will warrant more burning than just one day?

 If you are conducting a large pasture clearing operation and burning will continue for more than one day, the county asks that you watch the weather conditions and check for no burn days.
-Additionally, please report open burns daily.
+Additionally, please report open burns online.

 What should I do if my burn gets out of control?